cabal-club/cable/readme.md

 A responder receiving this request MUST respond with 1 or more Hash Response messages.

-`time_start` is the post with the oldest timestamp the requestor is interested in; `time_end` is the newest.
+`time_start` is the post with the oldest timestamp the requester is interested in; `time_end` is the newest.

 A responder SHOULD include the hashes of all known `post/text` and